MaxJakaria/iot_app/README.md

 - Make sure your phone/PC and ESP32 are on the same WiFi network.
 - The ESP32 must be running the compatible firmware to receive and process reminders.

+## Firebase Integration

+- The app uses Firebase Cloud Firestore to store and sync reminders.
+- Make sure you have set up Firebase for your project and added the `firebase_options.dart` file.
+- Add your Firebase configuration using the FlutterFire CLI.

 ## Usage

 - Open the app to see the home page.
 - Use the UI to add or remove reminders.
-- When you add a reminder, it is also sent to your ESP32 device.
+- When you add a reminder, it is also sent to your ESP32 device and stored in Firebase.
-- The app will show your current reminders.
+- The app will show your current reminders, synced from the cloud.

 ## Dependencies